-Tax season always brings up questions about one popular savings vehicle: the RRSP.
+Tax season always brings up questions about one popular savings vehicle: the Registered Retirement Savings Plan (RRSP).

-RRSP stands for Registered Retirement Savings plan, and is a tax-advantaged account available to Canadians to help them save for retirement.
+RRSP stands for Registered Retirement Savings Plan, and it is a tax-advantaged account available to Canadians to help them save for retirement.
 RRSPs are always a popular topic at tax time because they can drastically affect your income tax return in a very positive way.

 How the RRSP works